also share information about your use of our site with our social media, advertising and analytics

 Our approach is intended to be equitable and robust against variable business conditions and timespans.
 As performance measurement and remuneration design continue to evolve we will keep these principles under continuous review to ensure that we are aligned with best practice and regulation.
 We remain open to continuing dialogue with our shareholders.

-Our current (2018) Directors’ Remuneration Policy was approved by shareholders at our Annual General Meeting held on 11 May 2018 and became effective as of that date.
+Our current (2020) Directors’ Remuneration Policy was approved by shareholders at our Annual General Meeting held on 7 May 2021 and became effective as of that date.
 The new Policy can be accessed below.
+All page references stated in the Policy relate to the 2020 Annual Report.

 Unfortunately we no longer support Internet Explorer 8, 7 and older for security reasons.